ajeetraina/docs/content/guides/docker-concepts/building-images/building-in-cicd.md

 description: Building in CI/CD
 ---

+<iframe width="650" height="365" src="https://www.youtube.com/embed/nsWWQ1xoEy0?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Explanation

+In this concept, you will learn the following:

-Before we jump into setting up and using GitHub Actions to build and test your Docker image, let’s spend time in understanding Docker Build Cloud.
+- How to setup and use GitHub Actions to build and test your Docker image

-### Quick Overview of Docker Build Cloud

-Docker Build Cloud is a service that lets you build your container images faster, both locally and in CI.
-Builds run on cloud infrastructure optimally dimensioned for your workloads, no configuration required.
-The service uses a remote build cache, ensuring fast builds anywhere and for all team members.

-[Using Docker Build Cloud in CI ](https://docs.docker.com/build/cloud/ci/)can speed up your build pipelines, which means less time spent waiting and context switching.
-You control your CI workflows as usual, and delegate the build execution to Docker Build Cloud.
+- How to push the Docker image to the registry

+GitHub Actions is one of the popular continuous integration and continuous delivery(CI/CD) platform that allows you to automate your build, test and deployment pipeline.
+It allows you to create workflows that build and test every pull requests to your repository, or merge pull requests to the production.

-Building with Docker Build Cloud in CI involves the following steps:
+Building in CI involves the following steps:

-* Sign in to a Docker account.
-* Set up Buildx and connect to the builder.
+* Create a new repository on GitHub
+* Define the GitHub Actions workflow
-* Run the build.
+* Run the workflow

-When using Docker Build Cloud in CI, it's recommended that you push the result to a registry directly, rather than loading the image and then pushing it.
-Pushing directly speeds up your builds and avoids unnecessary file transfers.

-### Getting Started with Docker Build Cloud
+### Getting Started

-To get started with Docker Build Cloud, [create a Docker account](https://docs.docker.com/docker-id/) and sign up for the free plan on the [Docker Build Cloud Dashboard](https://build.docker.com/?_gl=1*16b5dz9*_ga*MTYxMTUxMzkzOS4xNjgzNTM0MTcw*_ga_XJWPQMJYHQ*MTcwNzIzNDgxMi42MTMuMS4xNzA3MjM2ODQzLjcuMC4w)

 In this section, you'll learn how to set up and use GitHub Actions to build and test your Docker image as well as push it to Docker Hub.
 You will complete the following steps:

-* Create a new repository on GitHub.
-* Define the GitHub Actions workflow.
-* Run the workflow

 ## Create the repository